-The Office (hereafter known as "HPPS Office") is an integral part of the nursing program at COC.
+The Health Professions and Public Safety (HPPS) Office is an integral part of the nursing program at COC.
 One of the main functions of the HPPS Office is to manage all the applicants for the RN program including tracking all applicants from application submission to entry into the program.
 The HPPS Office also prepares reports to statewide and nationwide accrediting agencies and maintains records for all students and faculty in the nursing program.
-However, it is important to note that the HPPS Office is also accountable for all of the departments in the School of Health Professions Public Safety.
+However, it is important to note that the HPPS Office is also accountable for all of the departments in the School of Health Professions and Public Safety.